jonmagic/pocketflow-ruby/README.md

 > [!NOTE]
 > This library is a community-maintained port and is not affiliated with or officially supported by the original PocketFlow maintainers.

-All "parallel" variants currently run sequentially, making it safe to adopt now and evolve toward concurrency later without breaking consumers.
+All "parallel" variants use **Thread-based concurrency** for I/O-bound tasks, providing true parallelism for operations like LLM API calls, shell commands, and database queries.

 ## Getting Started